White sauce pasta is every household favorite. The creamy, rich,…

 - Homemade Tadka Curd

-You can take curd in breakfast, major meals and even as mid meals to aid the fat-burning process.
+You can take curd in breakfast, major meals, and even mid-meals to aid the fat-burning process.
 So, if you are taking curd at night, make sure you consume it 2-3 hours before going to bed.

 Which bacteria is responsible for the formation of curd?